 - Click on the Cut Project With icon to go to the cut window.
 If you haven't yet performed a test cut, do so now using either the Knife Point or WYSIWYG setting.
-Perform the test cut in a location that won't be part of your final cut or use a scrap of the same material you are cutting. - After the test cut is successful, move the laser light (or alignment pin) until it is directly over the lower right corner of the printout, as indicated in Section 9.03.
+Perform the test cut in a location that won't be part of your final cut or use a scrap of the same material you are cutting. - After the test cut is successful, move the laser light (or alignment pin) until it is directly over the lower right corner of the printout, as shown in Section 9.03.
 Set the origin. - Under Cut Type, select Print and Cut:

-Click on Start and the following window will open.
-Check Fixed Length and enter 11.0", or whatever width you used when setting up your custom Virtual Mat.
+• Click on Start and the following window will open.
+Check Fixed Length and enter 11.0", assuming you set your Virtual Mat to be 11" in width.
 Then click on Begin.